d2l-ai/d2l-en/chapter_introduction/preface.md

 that they are needed to accomplish some practical end.
-While we take some time at the outset to teach fundamental preliminaries, like linear algebra and probability. we want you to taste the satisfaction of training your first model before worrying about more exotic probability distributions.
+While we take some time at the outset to teach fundamental preliminaries, like linear algebra and probability.
+We want you to taste the satisfaction of training your first model before worrying about more exotic probability distributions.